The Joyful Singers for people living with dementia

 A: Yes $10 per week (That covers our client.
 Their family carer or Daughterly Care carer is free).
 The cost is a small contribution towards the venue, insurance, the cost of the piano or guitar player, and morning tea after the singing.
 This is a great opportunity for private care clients and their carer to come together on a weekly basis, to meet and socialise.
 Who knows what friendships will form!
 The $10 can be deducted from our client’s Home Care Package or you can sign a Direct Debit form for this activity.
-Live in care clients don’t pay any fee.
+Our live in care clients don’t pay any fee.

 Q: Is there disabled access and a disabled toilet?

 A: Absolutely there is.
-We have a ramp for easy access and we have 10 large toilets.
+We have a ramp for easy access and we have disabled toilets.

 Want more information about dementia care at home and music?

 1. “The Amazing Power of Music” and how Daughterly Care carer use music when caring for our clients.

 2. Quick 3-minute video: ‘Singing with dementia’ with music therapist Dr. Jeanette Tamplin.